Fujifilm X100F vs Canon M100

 It is notable that the X100F has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X100F and the M100 are recent models that feature in their makers' current product line-up.
+Both the X100F and the M100 are recent models that are part of the current product line-up.
 The X100F replaced the earlier Fujifilm X100T, while the M100 followed on from the Canon M10.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Canon websites.

 Review summary: Fujifilm X100F vs Canon M100